- Best corner TV mount

 - Found to offer a full range of motion with a 45-degree swivel in each direction along with tilting and leveling.

-- Only suitable for small to mid-sized TVs.
+- Only suitable for small to mid-sized monitors.

 - Doesn’t come with any cable management features.